-- Manual allocation (MAC address)

-This method entails using DHCP to - This method entails using DHCP to identify the unique hardware address of each network card connected to the network and then continually supplying a constant configuration each time the DHCP client makes a request to the DHCP server using that network device.
+- Manual allocation (MAC address) - This method entails using DHCP to identify the unique hardware address of each network card connected to the network and then continually supplying a constant configuration each time the DHCP client makes a request to the DHCP server using that network device.
 This ensures that a particular address is assigned automatically to that network card, based on it's MAC address. - Dynamic allocation (address pool) In this method, the DHCP server will assign an IP address from a pool of addresses (sometimes also called a range or scope) for a period of time or lease, that is configured on the server or until the client informs the server that it doesn't need the address anymore.
 This way, the clients will be receiving their configuration properties dynamically and on a "first come, first served" basis.
 When a DHCP client is no longer on the network for a specified period, the configuration is expired and released back to the address pool for use by other DHCP Clients.
 This way, an address can be leased or used for a period of time.
-After this period, the client has to renegociate the lease with the server to maintain use of the address.
+After this period, the client has to renegociate the lease with the server to maintain use of the address. - Automatic allocation Using this method, the DHCP automatically assigns an IP address permanently to a device, selecting it from a pool of available addresses.
+Usually DHCP is used to assign a temporary address to a client, but a DHCP server can allow an infinite lease time.